mozilla/addon-recommendation-shield-study/README.md

 To change the text of the box (when `extensions.@addon-rec.useTextButton` is `true`), set the pref `extensions.@addon-rec.customButtonText` to the desired text.
 When this pref is not set, or is the empty string, the default text will be used.

 To change the icon (when `extensions.@addon-rec.useTextButton` is `false` or not set), change the pref `extensions.@addon-rec.customButtonImgURL` to the URL of the desired image.
 When this pref is not set, or the empty string, the default icon will be used.

+# License
+This add-on is licensed under the MPLv2.
+See the `LICENSE` file for details.